13123 Tyson: Diameter and albedo

 According to the survey carried out by NASA's space-based Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, the asteroid measures 10.9 kilometers in diameter and its surface has an albedo of 0.197, while the Collaborative Asteroid Lightcurve Link assumes an albedo of 0.23 and calculates a smaller diameter of 8.2 kilometers with an absolute magnitude of 12.64.

 Naming

-This minor planet was named in honor of American astrophysicist and popular science communicator, Neil deGrasse Tyson (b.
-1958).
+This minor planet was named in honor of American astrophysicist and popular science communicator, Neil deGrasse Tyson (born 1958).
 In 1996, he became director of New York's Hayden Planetarium and was the chief scientist for its complete renovation.
 At the time, Tyson was also a research affiliate at Princeton University.
 The official naming citation was published by the Minor Planet Center on 11 November 2000 (M.P.C.
 41572).